kkonradpl/FM-DX-Tuner/README.md

 Warning: Firmware is currently compatible with master branch of XDR-GTK software, but the protocol is going to be changed.

-Only TEF668X driver is available.
-The SAF7730 driver for XDR-F1HD (and others) will be ported soon.
+TEF668X and SAF7730 driver is currently available.

 # Tested configurations

 - TEF6687/V205 + Arduino Nano clone
 - TEF6687/V205 + ESP32 board by PE5PVB
+- XDR-F1HD + Seeeduino (extended modification)

 # Configuration

-Check the Config.hpp configuration and the corresponding tuner configuration (currently only ConfigTEF668X.hpp is available).
+Check the Config.hpp configuration and the corresponding tuner configuration.

-Set the TUNER_TEF668X_REF_CLOCK frequency in ConfigTEF668X.hpp
+For TEF668X, make sure to set correct TUNER_TEF668X_REF_CLOCK frequency in ConfigTEF668X.hpp.
-before FW upload.